Sekator778/ec2_terminator/README.md

 ## How It Works

 1. **Initialization**:
    - The Lambda function initializes and sets up logging.

 2. **Event Handling**:
    - The function is triggered by an AWS event (such as a CloudWatch event or API Gateway request).
    - It retrieves the AWS configuration and creates an EC2 client.

 3. **Instance Identification**:
    - The function describes EC2 instances with the tag `AutoTerminate` set to `true`.

-4. **Stopping Instances**:
+4. **Terminating Instances**:
-    - It stops the identified EC2 instances.
+   - It terminates the identified EC2 instances.
+   - Waits until the instances are fully terminated.
+   - Deletes the associated security groups of the terminated instances.
-    - Logs the details of stopped instances for audit purposes.
+   - Logs the details of terminated instances and deleted security groups for audit purposes.

 5. **Response**:
-    - The function returns a response indicating the instances that were stopped.
+   - The function returns a response indicating the instances that were terminated and security groups that were deleted.

-This setup ensures that any EC2 instance tagged with `AutoTerminate: true` will be automatically stopped when the Lambda function is triggered, helping to manage costs and resources efficiently.